 - The language barrier.
-All those millions of tourists speak dozens of languages, and in most cases English is not their first language.
+All those millions of tourists speak dozens of languages, and in most cases, English is not their first language.
 Imagine a Chinese tourist going to a Thai Massage shop.
-Neither the tourist nor the therapist speak much English, if any.
+Neither the tourist nor the therapist speaks much English, if any.

 - Different strokes for different folks.
-Let’s imagine that somehow, magically, the language barrier could be overcome, and the therapist would actually get an intake form with a western medical history, let’s say.
+Let’s imagine that somehow, magically, the language barrier could be overcome, and the therapist could actually get an intake form with a Western medical history from the client, let’s say.

 Two cases where intake forms are used in Thailand